NEW REQUESTS FOR INTERDISTRICT TRANSFER AGREEMENTS WILL BE ACCEPTED BEGINNING MARCH 8, 2021 FOR THE 2021-2022 SCHOOL YEAR

 9th and 10th grade Interdistrict Permit Agreements

-A limited number of new 9th and 10th grade Interdistrict Transfer Agreements will be accepted for the 2020-21 school year.
-All new 9thand 10th grade Interdistrict Transfer Agreements submitted by Friday, March 27, 2020, who meet the satisfactory attendance and citizenship eligibility requirements, will be placed in a lottery (we anticipate fewer than 20 openings total).
-Interdistrict Transfer Agreements entered into the lottery must submit all required supporting documents by March 27, 2020.
+A limited number of new 9th and 10th grade Interdistrict Transfer Agreements will be accepted for the 2021-22 school year.
+All new 9th and 10th grade Interdistrict Transfer Agreements submitted by Friday, March 26, 2021, will be considered based on the eleven criteria requirements listed below and will be placed in a lottery (we anticipate fewer than 20 openings total).
+Interdistrict Transfer Agreements entered into the lottery must submit all required supporting documents by March 26, 2021.

 Process for Obtaining an Interdistrict Agreement